For a lifespan of, say, 80 years, roughly 25 of those years are spent sleeping.

 - Both straddle the natural-synthetic line.

-- Both benefit memory & learning.
+- Both benefit memory and learning.

 - Both inhibit acetylcholinesterase.